 Also, if you’ve had a delinquent account on your credit report, creditors can hold the debt against you.
 Keep in mind that some actions can restart the seven-year clock, such as making a partial payment or accepting a settlement offer.

 What happens after 7 years of not paying debt?

 Although the debt won’t be factored into your credit score after seven years, there are still consequences.
 When you stop paying your debt, the creditor will start charging late fees and interest will continue to accumulate, increasing the balance you owe.

 The creditor will report the debt as unpaid and continue to report the debt to the credit bureaus.
 Eventually, the creditor may sell the debt to a third-party debt collector for enforcement.

 Can I start my credit report over after 7 years?

-Your credit report doesn’t technically start over after 7 years.
-Negative items will automatically fall off after 7 years, which can give you the opportunity to establish and rebuild your credit.
-The 7-year starting point will vary for each negative item, and it is based on the date of your first missed payment.
+Your credit report doesn’t technically start over after seven years.
+The seven-year starting point will vary for each negative item and is based on the date of your first missed payment.
+Negative items will automatically fall off after seven years, which can give you the opportunity to establish and rebuild your credit.

 Can I remove negative items from my credit report before 7 years?

 You can’t remove negative items from your credit report before seven years have passed.
 Your credit report is a record of your entire payment history, so if you pay your debt in full, it will show as being paid, which might help your score.
 It won’t remove the late payment history.